Marthe K. Brun received her doctorate in personalized treatment

 Same treatment – different effect

-Antibodies prevent action
+Antibodies prevent effect

 – These antibodies are an important reason why patients do not get a good enough effect from the treatment, says Brun.